So, I don't want to seem like the online media cliché that I so obviously am here, but welcome to my Substack.

 Paying subscribers get a weekly newsletter, every Wednesday at around 4pm, generally composed of the following things:

-Free subscribers get a fortnightly email, generally on a Monday, containing a single article.
-Sometimes that’ll be something new (in which case, paying subscribers will receive it, too; only fair); more often than not it’s something from the paywalled archive, now released to the wider world.
+Free subscribers get to read some of the weekly newsletter, before the paywall comes slamming down just as they’re getting into it.
+They also get a weekly email, generally on a Saturday, containing a single article: sometimes that’ll be something new (in which case, paying subscribers will receive it, too; only fair); more often than not it’s something from the paywalled archive, now released to the wider world.

 Becoming a paying subscriber isn’t expensive – it’s £4 a month, or £40 a year, so substantially less than £1 a week; bargain!
 But, if for whatever reason you can’t afford that (unemployed, under-employed, penniless student and so forth) just email me and ask for a free subscription, and you can have one, no questions asked.